-Keywords: Acorus, Thalia, Typha latifolia, Sagittaria latifolia, Pontederia cordata, Cornus alba, Cornus stolonifera, Spiraea douglasii, Athyrium filix-femina, Lysichiton americanus, Scrophularia, Wetland plants, Carex, Native plants--Care and maintenance, Soil erosion, Iris, Deer
+Keywords: Slope stabilization and soil erosion, Acorus, Thalia, Typha latifolia, Sagittaria latifolia, Pontederia cordata, Cornus alba, Cornus stolonifera, Spiraea douglasii, Athyrium filix-femina, Lysichiton americanus, Scrophularia, Wetland plants, Carex, Native plants--Care and maintenance, Iris, Deer

 We need some advice and we are hoping you can help.
 We would like to replant the banks of our fish pond and want to know what kinds of plants would hold a steep slope and be compatible with the fish and each other.
 We have a large deer and elk population and we get substantial amounts of rain.
 We like grass-type shrubs and we need a ground cover that will not take over and is evergreen.